 PowerSchool went through significant changes over the past two years including, new ownership, acquisition of additional companies and a complete redesign of their website to better match their new business objectives.
 The design of the webpage proved to be a lengthy process as the business seemed to be changing daily.
 The hard work paid off in October of 2016 with the launch of the new site.
-Serving as PowerSchool’s primary Digital Marketing tool, the beautifully designed website encompassed many great features including:
+Serving as PowerSchool’s primary User Experience tool, the beautifully designed website encompassed many great features including:

 - Slick home page animations

 - Integrations with Marketing Automation tools to follow the lead process

 Despite 100 million users spanning 70 countries, PowerSchool’s organic search results left them with virtually no visibility in the index.